karlch/vimiv-qt/docs/documentation/contributing.rst

 As this is my first larger project, comments and improvements to the existing code base are more than welcome.

+`Writing plugins`_ is also a great option without having to work with the vimiv codebase.

 If you prefer C over python, you may be interested in implementing `additional manipulations in the C extension <https://github.com/karlch/vimiv-qt/issues/7>`_.